raspberrypilearning/flappy-astronaut/worksheet.md

 		while x >= 0 and not game_over:
 	```

-1. The column of LEDs is going to be red, and to switch them off, they're going to be changed to black.
+1. The column of LEDs is going to be red.
+To switch them off, we can change them to black.
 You need to specify these variables in your `##Globals` section.

 	```python
 	##Globals